cerner/fhir.cerner.com/content/millennium/r4/foundation/documents/document-reference.md

   - When searching with the `period` parameter:
     - It must be provided twice, once with the `ge` prefix, and once with the `lt` prefix.
     - Date precision must be consistent.
+- The `_lastUpdated` parameters may be provided up to two times, and must use the `eq`, `ge`, `gt`, `le`, or `lt` prefixes.
+When a value is provided without a prefix, an implied `eq` prefix is used.
+When provided twice, the lower value must have a `ge` or `gt` prefix and the higher value must have an `le` or `lt` prefix.

+- The `date`, `period` and `_lastUpdated` parameters may not be provided together.

+- The `_lastUpdated` query will only qualify clinically significant updates.
+For example, changes to the value or code, and other significant fields.
+Minor updates, like some non-clinically relevant note updates, will not qualify.

 - When searching with the `_revinclude` parameter:
   - It may be provided once with the value `Provenance:target`.
 Example: `_revinclude=Provenance:target`
   - It may be provided with the `_id` or `patient` parameter.
 Example: `_id=214938095&_revinclude=Provenance:target`